Opinion | Why Biden should deliver a European history lesson during the State of the Union

 The Cold War generation better understands the stakes, but they’re becoming a smaller share of the electorate each year.
 Most Americans cannot pinpoint Ukraine on a map.
 In a CBS-YouGov poll, 61 percent of 18- to 29-year-olds thought the United States should “stay out” of the conflict altogether while an identical 61 percent of senior citizens said the United States should “support Ukraine.”

 Several surveys show troubling correlations between age and support for American leadership.
 A Post-ABC poll, in the field this past week during the invasion, found that only 35 percent of 18-to-39-year-olds in this country would support sanctions on Russia if they lead to higher energy prices, compared with 70 percent of seniors.
-The same poll found that 55 percent of 18-to-39-year-olds say Russia is unfriendly but not an enemy — compared with 21 percent of those over age 65.
+The same poll found that 55 percent of 18- to 39-year-olds say Russia is unfriendly but not an enemy — compared with 21 percent of those over age 65.

 A 39-year-old was born in 1983.
 A 29-year-old was born in 1993.
 Ballots will be cast in November by voters who were born three years after the 9/11 attacks.

 This is bigger than Ukraine.
 Think about the alarming number of young people who identify as socialist — oblivious to the repeated failures of socialism.
-When the Harvard Kennedy School’s Institute of Politics surveyed 18-to-29-year-olds this past fall, a bare 51-percent majority agreed that the United States is the leader of the free world.
+When the Harvard Kennedy School’s Institute of Politics surveyed 18- to 29-year-olds this past fall, a bare 51-percent majority agreed that the United States is the leader of the free world.
 The same number said we should be.

 These numbers illustrate why this moment calls for more than a reaffirmation of the U.S. commitment to Article 5 of the NATO charter.
 It might feel like a waste of time to the 79-year-old Biden because he understands so intuitively.
 In a speech on Thursday, he declared that friend and foe alike should harbor no doubts that “the United States will defend every inch of NATO territory with the full force of American power.”